agilepathway/label-checker/README.md

 # Label Checker

-Checks pull requests for the presence or absence of specified labels
+[GitHub Action](https://github.com/features/actions) to check pull requests for the presence or absence of specified labels